-There are hundreds of people like Mark who need our support.
+There are hundreds of people who need our support.

 Please make a donation to R4R and make a difference in our recovery community.